 Special needs education in Nairobi

 Children with disabilities have a right to accessible and free basic education in Kenya.
 Unfortunately, many of Nairobi's schools do not offer extensive inclusive support to integrate these children in their mainstream classes.
-As such, there are specific schools in Nairobi dedicated to providing special needs education.
+As such, there are specific public schools in Nairobi dedicated to providing special needs education.

 The level of support from each varies, so it's best to contact the school directly.
 Embassies may also provide lists of recommended schools in Nairobi for students with learning or physical disabilities.